 Rosemary simple syrup: Next on the list of ingredients for this smoked gin cocktail is the homemade rosemary simple syrup.
 You can quickly and easily make homemade rosemary simple syrup from scratch using sugar, water, and rosemary sprigs.

-Tonic water: To complete this cocktail, top it off with some tonic water.
+Tonic water: To complete this drink, top it off with some tonic water.
 Tonic water has sweet and slightly bitter notes from the presence of quinine.
 The classic cocktail, gin and tonic, is a perfectly paired combination that is very refreshing on a hot summer day.

-In this cocktail, tonic lends itself to the other flavors of rosemary and smoke by balancing them out.
+The tonic lends itself to the other flavors of rosemary and smoke by balancing them out.
 My favorites are Fever Tree and Q Mixers.
 If your taste buds don’t care for the taste of tonic, you can replace it with club soda for a more subtle flavor overall.

 Now that we’ve covered the ingredients in this unique cocktail, it’s time to make one!
 You will need a cocktail glass, lighter, plate, cocktail shaker or mixing glass, strainer, and some ice.